Loons overcome injuries by showing confidence in Hassani Dotson to fill key roles

-When Minnesota United attacking midfielder Kevin Molino injured his hamstring and couldn’t play consecutive games here in this MLS is Back tournament, Loons coach Adrian Heath adjusted his formation and called upon second-year player Hassani Dotson to start in Molino’s place.
+When Minnesota United attacking midfielder Kevin Molino injured his hamstring and couldn’t play consecutive games in the MLS is Back Tournament, Loons coach Adrian Heath adjusted his formation and called upon second-year player Hassani Dotson to start in Molino’s place.

 When starting right back Romain Metanire suffered a hamstring injury himself that sidelined him for Saturday’s tournament quarterfinal game against San Jose, Heath moved Dotson to Metanire’s spot and started Jacori Hayes for Molino.